- Location Folkestone, United Kingdom

 - Year 1999

-This building is a new headquarters built on a sloping site surrounded by parkland and overlooking the sea.
+Saga Group Headquarters is built on a sloping site, surrounded by parkland and overlooking the sea.
 The accommodation is divided between two separate and contrasting adjacent buildings: a serious-looking steel and concrete framed office block, and a playful, fabric-roofed training and recreation building, known as the Pavilion.
 The two buildings are only loosely related to each other, with no formal architectural link.

 The office building has work spaces for 900 staff.
 A vertical five-storey rectangular block stands on the northern edge of a horizontal two-storey podium, cut into the slope of the site.
 The podium has a courtyard carved out of it and a terrace roof, which forms a garden apron, in front of the taller building.
 A side entrance leads up into an atrium, which acts as a conservatory on the south side.